JayJayMonster/queerly-positive/Readme.md

 # Queerly Positive

-This is the repo for Queerly Positive for PLE.
+This is the repo for Queerly Positive.

 Let's show all the good, the positive and the wins for the community.

 ## Getting started

-1. Open your favorite IDE and then a terminal and copy the code:
+1. Open your favorite IDE and then a terminal and copy the complete code.

 2. Follow the installation process (please note this instructions assumes you’ve chosen npm as a module packager)